Since we launched the original Monolith Basin system

 At the final work station, each basin is submitted to a detailed quality check, including joint integrity, water proofing, and a close look at the surface finish and basin geometry.
 Once the basin has been signed off by production management, the basin should be carefully placed into robust and transport proof packaging, along with any support and drainage components.
 We also include a solid surface care kit for the client maintenance team.

 There are 5 key areas we recommend specifiers pay close attention to when specifying solid surface trough sinks:

 The number one element to avoid is timber.
 We can’t stress this enough.
 A traditional fabrication of a solid surface sink uses timber in 2 places – both of which must absolutely be avoided if your client would like their Corian sink to last more than a decade.

 - A timber sub frame.

-- Ply backing on the Corian sink
+- Ply backing on the Corian basin

 We have seen disastrous consequences from the use of both, all with a single cause – water ingress through humidity or leaks.
-The timber will swell and shrink due to changes in humidity and the corian or whichever solid surface is being used for the sink does not have the same tolerance, and will crack, rendering the basin unusable.
-We have had multiple projects where our Monolith sink system had been substituted from the specification for a marginal capital cost saving, to a product which used a timber sub frame, only to be called in by the client 6 months to a year later to replace all the basins which had now cracked, and were unusable.
+The timber will swell and shrink due to changes in humidity and the corian or whichever solid surface is being used for the basin does not have the same tolerance, and will crack, rendering the basin unusable.
+We have had multiple projects where our Monolith basin system had been substituted from the specification for a marginal capital cost saving, to a product which used a timber sub frame, only to be called in by the client 6 months to a year later to replace all the basins which had now cracked, and were unusable.